Luzkan/smells/content/smells/callback-hell.md

 ## Callback Hell

-Smell with scent similar to the [Conditional Complexity](./conditional-complexity.md) where tabs are intended deeply and curly closing brackets can cascade like a Niagara Waterfall.
+Smell with scent similar to the [Conditional Complexity](./conditional-complexity.md) where tabs are intended deep and the curly closing brackets can cascade like a Niagara waterfall.

-Callback is a function that is passed into another function as an argument meant to be executed later on.
+Callback is a function that is passed into another function as an argument that is meant to be executed later on.
 One of the most popular callbacks could be the `addEventListener` in JavaScript.

-Alone in separation they are not causing or indicating any problems.
-Rather the long list of callbacks that are chained together is something to watch out for.
-This could be called more professionally as a _Hierarchy of Callbacks_ but _(fortunately)_, it already received a more interesting and a recognizable name.
-There are plenty of solutions to this problem, namely: `Promises`, `async` functions or splitting the big function into separate methods.
+Alone in separation, they are not causing or indicating any problems.
+Rather, the long list of callbacks that are chained together is something to watch out for.
+This could be called more professionally as a _Hierarchy of Callbacks_ but _(fortunately)_, it already received a more interesting and recognizable name.
+There are plenty of solutions to this problem, namely: `Promises`, `async` functions, or splitting the big function into separate methods.

 ### Problems: